 Stage 3: The Recovery (up to 30 Weeks or More)

 The third and final stage is a much calmer one.
-Once an individual hits that one month mark, they report that they are feeling much better.
+Once an individual hits that one-month mark, they report that they are feeling much better.
 They may still have cravings now and then, but for the most part withdrawal symptoms have subsided.
-It will still be important to be recovery minded, so the likelihood of relapse will remain low.
+It will still be important to be recovery-minded, so the likelihood of relapse will remain low.

 In some cases, post-acute withdrawal syndrome (PAWS) may occur.
 This means that once the initial withdrawal timeframe has been completed, some symptoms can continue for months or in some cases, years.
 Symptoms can include depression, lethargy, and severe cravings.
-It is helpful if the person continues with therapy with a substance abuse professional and/or attend support group meetings to help manage such symptoms.
+It is helpful if the person continues with therapy with a substance abuse professional and/or attends support group meetings to help manage such symptoms.

 Factors Contributing to Timeline Variations